usatlas/AFdocs/tier3docs/UserOnboarding/account.md

 # Apply for computer accounts at AFs

 All three facilities currently require users to register for a computing account, and the process is different for each.
+You are free to sign up for an account at each facility, but please contact your advisor if you are unsure of which site to use.
 This section will provide a brief description of the process of getting signed up to use the facilities.

 <!--